 Stratton and Peggy Almond Memorial Book Scholarship Award

 Established this year, this award is presented annually to recognize a rising senior who has demonstrated academic success in the Weekend College program.
-The award shall be used to purchase books during the student’s final year of study at the School of Professional & Continuing Studies.
+The award is used to purchase books during the student’s final year of study at the School of Professional & Continuing Studies.

 - 2014: Lynn Gaither, Jaclyn McConnell, Nina Wise